 Many examples of this can be found in cities like Detroit, where there are hundreds of vacant lots not far from Comerica Park and Ford Field.
-On the night of a big event when parking is scarce, it’s easy for the owners of these vacant properties collect hundreds, sometimes thousands of dollars in parking fares simply by giving attendees an easy place to park.
+On the night of a big event when parking is scarce, it’s easy for the owners of these vacant properties to collect hundreds, sometimes thousands of dollars in parking fares simply by giving attendees an easy place to park.
 Think about it – do you own land anywhere in the vicinity of where people are desperate for an easy parking lot?

 28. Build a Pole Barn for Animal or Equipment Storage